OTHER IMPORTANT TAX RELATED INFORMATION

 TAX PAYER ADVOCATE SERVICE (TAS)

-Due to COVID-19, almost no TAS personnel are working in their offices.
+All TAS offices remain closed.
 The best way to submit requests for help from TAS is to follow 2 steps:

 TAS personnel have been directed to prioritize issues that involve taxpayers with the most severe hardship situations, especially those caused by COVID-related problems